 Areas of Study:

 Pornography; Sex Work; Black Film, Popular Culture and Art; Feminist & Queer Theory; African American & African Diaspora Studies; Visual Archives; New Media; Ethnography; Oral History

 PhD.
-New York University (American History and History of the African Dispora
+New York University (American History and History of the African Diaspora

 M.A.
-New York University (American History and History of the African Dispora)
+New York University (American History and History of the African Diaspora)

 B.A.
 Emory University (History)

 Dissertation: "A Taste for Brown Sugar: The History of Black Women in American Pornography."